she-code-africa/SCAMP-Cohort6-Technical-Assessment/beginner/python.md

 # Python Beginner Technical Assessment

-- Create a repository on Github called ``SCAMP-C6 Assesment`
+- Create a repository on Github called ``SCAMP-C6 Assessment`

 - Using Python, Write a Python function that takes a number as a parameter and check the number is prime or not.